 3. Compound Exercises Improve Cardiovascular Health

 Compound exercises involve different muscles and muscle groups working together to complete the movement.
+This is why they are often featured in compound workouts to enhance overall physical performance and cardiovascular health.

 From a physiological perspective, your heart needs to pump blood to all these muscles and transport nutrients, including oxygen.